bgu-frontend/hw4-security/README.md

 You can implement extra routes as needed.

 ### middleware
-The post/publish/profile
-Implement a middleware to verify a user is logged in, before reaching the API endpoints which are user specific: posting, publish, see user profile, etc.
+Implement a middleware to verify a user is logged in, before reaching the API endpoints which are meant for authenticated users.
+For example: posting, publishing, user profile, etc.

 ## Implementation - Front